US Eliminated From Men’s Doubles

 O’Brien and Palmer, making their Olympic debut, lost Friday (Thursday night EDT) to Mark Merklein and Mark Knowles of the Bahamas 6-2, 6-4.

 The doubles defeat was the most surprising setback yet for the U.S. men’s tennis team.
-O’Brien and Palmer reached the semifinals of the Australian Open and the quarterfinals of Wimbledon this year.
+O’Brien and Palmer have both been ranked No. 1 this year, and they reached the semifinals of the Australian Open and the quarterfinals of Wimbledon.

 In women’s singles, fifth-seeded Spaniard Arantxa Sanchez-Vicario advanced to a likely quarterfinal showdown against second-seeded Venus Williams.
 Sanchez-Vicario, a four-time Olympic medalist, beat Colombian Fabiola Zuluaga 6-2, 6-0.